zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">The tabs are arranged according to Logic:</p>

-* Standard methods (nuerical interpolation methods)
+* Standard methods (numerical interpolation methods) on base of OpenCV and PIL
-* Methods using pretrained model from Machine Learning
+* Methods using pretrained models from Machine Learning on base of OpenCV and super-image
-* Stable Diffusion Upscaler model
+* Method based on Stable Diffusion upscaler models

 ## Installation